nicolasferrari/Linux-Server-Configuration/README.md

 ## Create the Grader User

 The following commands will be executed in order to create the grader user and allow ssh key authentication connection for the grader user into the server.
 The ssh authentication consist of a public and private key that work together.
-The public key would be copy to the server and the private key is the key that the user store in it computer and use to connect to the server.
+The public key would be copied to the server and the private key is the key that the user store in the local computer and use to connect to the server.
 The public key would be copy to the /home/grader/.ssh/authorized_keys file in the Linux platform.

 The following command should be running from the server: